Skip to Content

 • Harvard University: Voted #3 in environment and ecology studies.
 This is an ideal school to go to if you’re choosing to become an environmental lawyer, as they have environmental science programs and law school options.

 • University of California-Berkeley: Voted #4 in environment and ecology studies.
-There are several environmental science degrees to choose from and there’s even a energy & resources group.
-Research in botany, zoology, ecosystems and forestry is undertaken at the remote field station sites.
+There are several environmental science degrees to choose from, and there’s even an energy & resources group.
+Research in botany, zoology, ecosystems, and forestry is undertaken at the remote field station sites.

 Ready to start your green job search?
 Here are the best paying environmentalist jobs.

-It’s important to remember that these salaries are just estimates and will vary based off your own education, experience, and location.
+It’s important to remember that these salaries are just estimates and will vary based on your own education, experience, and location.

 10 Best Paying Environmentalist Jobs